ringcentral/engage-voice-api-docs/docs/analytics/reports/global-call-type-detail-report.md

 ## Call Recordings

-If a recording is available the report CDR will include the `recordingUrl` property with a URL to the recoridng file.
+If a recording is available the report CDR will include the `recordingUrl` property with a URL to the recording file.
 Call recordings are provided in WAV format.

 The call recording URLs can be secured using basic auth or accessible anonymously without authentication.